 Responsibilities

-* Work within the MDT on neurodevelopmental pathways, including Social Communication and multidisciplinary assessments.
+* Collaborate within the MDT on neurodevelopmental pathways, including social communication, multidisciplinary assessments and Down syndrome nurse‑led clinics.

-* Lead Down syndrome nurse‑led clinics, support CP surveillance and coordinate care for children with complex needs and/or life‑limiting conditions.
+* Support CP surveillance and coordinate care for children with complex needs or life‑limiting conditions.

-* Support families to understand conditions and treatment options and contribute to EHCP medical advice.
+* Advise families on conditions and treatment options and contribute to EHCP medical advice.

 * Coordinate follow‑up for epilepsy, promoting medication adherence and safety planning.

-* Recognise and respond to child and adult safeguarding concerns, follow local procedures, document accurately and attend required supervision/meetings.
+* Recognise and respond to safeguarding concerns, follow local procedures, and attend required supervision/meetings.

 * Contribute to service development, audits and quality improvement, including wait‑time reduction and alignment with national guidance.

-* Participate in clinical audit, QI, research and governance to support evidence‑based practice.
+* Participate in clinical audit, quality improvement, research and governance to support evidence‑based practice.

 * Manage workload effectively, support pathway development, handle queries/complaints, and maintain high‑quality record keeping in line with NMC standards.